Wandalen/wProto/doc/eng/tutorial/InstancesConstruction.md

 ### Details:
 * Returns an instance that was passed as an argument if it's an instance of the same class.
-* Calls `init` method of the class.
+* Calls `init` method of the class - optional method to initialize instance with options.
 * Call with `new` changes the behaviour: always a new instance is returned.
-* Advanced: An array can be processed.
+* Advanced: An array can be processed: returns an array with passed arguments ( if they are instances of the same class ) and newly created instances.

 ### Example